mlcommons/policies/RESULTS_GUIDELINES.md

 _[1] MLPerf™ v0.5 Inference Closed ResNet-v1.5 offline.
 Retrieved from https://mlcommons.org/en/training-normal-05/ 21 December 2018, entry 0.5-12.
 The MLPerf name and logo are trademarks of MLCommons Association in the United States and other countries.
 All rights reserved.
 Unauthorized use strictly prohibited.
 See www.mlcommons.org for more information._

-Footnotes in articles must appear as text rather than as part of an image.
-The size and color of footnotes must be such that they are clearly visible.
+In materials created by submitters, the size and color of footnotes must be such that they are clearly visible, and where an image is accompanied by text, footnotes must appear as text rather than as part of the image.

 ## MLPerf results may only be compared against similar MLPerf results